-In Sitting Pretty (1948), eccentric Lynn Belvedere (Best Actor nominee Clifton Webb, seen at left) answers a family’s ad for a live-in babysitter and shakes up the family, as well as the neighborhood, with his particular manner and methods.
+In Sitting Pretty (1948), eccentric Lynn Belvedere (Best Actor nominee Clifton Webb) answers a family’s ad for a live-in babysitter and shakes up the family, as well as the neighborhood, with his particular manner and methods.
 This film spawned a couple of sequels, Mr. Belvedere Goes to College (1949) and Mr. Belvedere Rings the Bell (1951), as well as the 1980s (and personally much-beloved!)
 TV series Mr. Belvedere, starring Christopher Hewett in the title role.

 However, this Book Shoppe Proprietress does exhibit some librarian-like behavior, as showcased in her introductory scene.

 Della: Here you are, Mrs. Gibbs.
 I know you’ll enjoy it. [handing over a book]

 Mrs. Gibbs: Thank you, Della.
 I certainly liked the last book you recommended.

 Mrs. Gibbs: Oh, I will.